Retreat Presenters

 Fr.
 Eugene Hensell, OSB, a monk of Saint Meinrad Archabbey, has a doctorate in Scripture and is an associate professor of Scripture in the Seminary and School of Theology.
 Currently, he is the chaplain at the Guest House and Retreat Center.

 Fr.
 Simon Herrmann, OSB, is a solemnly professed Benedictine monk and priest of Saint Meinrad Archabbey.
-He is director of donor relations and young adult engagement at the monastery and he serves as socius (associate formator for the novices and junior monks).
-For fun, he enjoys exercising, reading, and community building via video games online and offline.
+He is the monastery’s vocation director and director of donor relations and young adult engagement.
+For fun, he enjoys exercising, reading, cutting the monastery courtyard grass, and community building via video games online and offline.

-Jane Feliz Rush holds a master’s degree in theological studies from Saint Meinrad Seminary and School of Theology.
+Jane Feliz Rush holds a master’s in theological studies from Saint Meinrad Seminary and School of Theology.
 Formerly a Catholic school teacher, campus minister, and administrator, she currently serves as a retreat facilitator, speaker, and writer.
-She enjoys running and backpacking with her two young adult children and husband of 27 years.
-She blogs at catholicwonder.com.
+She enjoys running and backpacking with her husband of 29 years and young adult children.
+She blogs at janefelizrush.com.

 Br.
 Zachary Wilberding, OSB, is a monk of Saint Meinrad Archabbey, who holds bachelor’s and master’s degrees in nursing and graduate study in theology.
 He has practiced psychiatric and oncology nursing and has experience in hospital and prison ministry.
 He works in the Monastery Vocations Office and the Graduate Theology Program.